dlt-hub/dlt/docs/website/docs/general-usage/http/rest-client.md

 - `auth`: The authentication configuration.
 See the [Authentication](#authentication) section for more details.
 - `paginator`: A paginator instance for handling paginated responses.
 See the [Paginators](#paginators) below.
 - `data_selector`: A [JSONPath selector](https://github.com/h2non/jsonpath-ng?tab=readme-ov-file#jsonpath-syntax) for extracting data from the responses.
 This defines a way to extract the data from the response JSON.
 Only used when paginating.
-- `session`: An HTTP session for making requests.
-This is a custom session object that can be used to set up custom behavior for requests.
+- `session`: An optional session for making requests.
+This should be a [Requests session](https://requests.readthedocs.io/en/latest/api/#requests.Session) instance that can be used to set up custom request behavior for the client.

 ## Making basic requests

-To perform basic GET and POST requests, use the get() and post() methods respectively.
-This works similarly to the requests library:
+To perform basic GET and POST requests, use the `get()` and `post()` methods respectively.
+This is similar to how the `requests` library works:

 ```py
 client = RESTClient(base_url="https://api.example.com")